-The AMHSA program will provide 375 Alberta remote and rural Fire and Rescue Services first responders with free access to 25 virtually delivered sessions of TWMFR as well as tools and content on the TELUS Health Espri mobile app for self-directed TWMFR ‘booster’ training.
+The AMHSA program will provide 375 Alberta Fire and Rescue Services first responders with free access to 25 virtually delivered sessions of TWMFR as well as tools and content on the TELUS Health Espri mobile app for self-directed TWMFR ‘booster’ training.
 This innovative combination of evidence-based mental health content is specifically related to prevention and recovery from PTSI.

 Spread the word.

 Use this promotional poster.

 If you are a fire service first responder working or volunteering in a smaller Alberta municipality, you may qualify for free PTSI prevention training and resources.

 Registrations are being accepted now.
 Space is limited.

 TWMFR is offered virtually over two days, for a total of 7 hours of instructional training.
 Please select from one of the available dates or ask to be notified when we open up additional dates in the fall of 2022 and early 2023.